Natural Products Show, Like the Category, Shows Growth

 Judging from interest and number of products at the show, some things that might be coming down the natural products highway:

-> Stevia: Not everybody is waiting for the FDA to anoint the next great sweetener.
-Stevia already is in the four-flavor (cola, ginger root beer, twist and orange) Zevia carbonated soft drink line from Zevia LLC; as well as Virgil’s diet sodas from Reed’s Inc. How so?
+Stevia: Not everybody is waiting for the FDA to anoint the next great sweetener.
+It’s already in the four-flavor (cola, ginger root beer, twist and orange) Zevia carbonated soft drink line from Zevia LLC; as well as Virgil’s diet sodas from Reed’s Inc. How so?
 Both products are labeled as dietary supplements (for which stevia is approved) not as traditional soft drinks.
-Stevia sweetener packets also were handed out by suppliers Whole Earth Sweetener (www.wholeearthsweetener.com) and Sweetleaf (www.sweetleaf.com).
+Stevia sweetener packets also were handed out by Whole Earth Sweetener (www.wholeearthsweetener.com) and Sweetleaf (www.sweetleaf.com).